Start Your Holiday Shopping With NH Open Doors

 This statewide touring and shopping experience occurs over two days in November.
 The public is invited to attend, connect and engage with the people, products and places at this annual event.
 Visitors will be able to take a self-guided tour that will lead them to over 80 artists, craftsmen and business owners.
 The fair offers anything from bead artists to sculptures to flowers worthy of the most artsy holiday table centerpieces.
 There will also be product tastings, raffles and art demonstrations that showcase the creative and entrepreneurial spirit of the state.

-You can stop at Willow Creek Sugarhouse for maple confections in Exeter, visit The Winnipesaukee Winery for barrel-aged wine in Wolfeboro, or explore the Matt Brown Fine Art gallery in Lyme, which, after closing for a time, will fittingly celebrate its reopening the weekend of Open Doors.
+You can stop at Willow Creek Sugarhouse for maple confections in Exeter or visit Hermit Woods Winery for wine, mead and cider in Meredith.
 These are just a few examples of participating locations – this year is the largest yet, and there are many more places to explore.

 As this is a statewide event, there are tools to help you plan your trip.
 Visit the website to find a Google map that includes all of the Open Doors locations.
 If planning road trips isn’t really your thing, then the League has a few itinerary suggestions on the site as well.